fect – User Manual

 Welcome!

-fect covers a series of counterfactual estimators, including the five estimators from the last version and integrating the latest version of the gsynth package for the generalized synthetic control method (Gsynth).
+fect covers a series of counterfactual estimators, including the five estimators from the last version and integrating the latest version of the gsynth package (User Manual) for the generalized synthetic control method (Gsynth).
 This Quarto book also facilitates the application of various new difference-in-differences (DID) estimators.
 For details of these methods, see

 • Xu (2017) for Gsynth [Paper]